youthvoteuk/youthvoteuk2019/index.md

 <section class="section" markdown="1">
 <h2 id="step-1"> STEP 1 <br> Do the research </h2>

 This one is the easiest!
 Find your nearest marginal (there are websites you can use to do this) and identify the Further Education colleges, Universities & Shopping centres in that constituency.
-You may think of other places  that are good to contact young people too, tube and train stations have been successful for some groups.
+You may think of other places that are good to contact young people too: tube and train stations have been successful for some groups.
 If you're planning to go to a college, check the number of students over 18 to make sure it's worth your while.

 </section>

 <section class="section" markdown="1">
 <h2 id="step-2"> STEP 2 <br> Get your group together</h2>

-There are already existing groups in Hendon, Kensington, Chipping Barnet, Chingford, Canterbury.
-You can join these groups via the Whatsapp groups below.
+There are already existing groups in Hendon, Kensington, Chipping Barnet, Chingford, and Canterbury.
+You can join these groups via Whatsapp using the links on the [join your local group](/join-your-local-group) page.
+If there's no WhatsApp group listed for your marginal yet, [contact us](/contact-us) and we'll hook you up.

 If you are in another marginal then get together a few other people and start a Whatsapp group.
 If you'd like to advertise it send us the link and we'll put it on the website.

 Here's some ways you could advertise what you're doing:

-Message all your friends and ask them to forward it on Post the details on social media and canvassing Facebook groups Invite people from your local party branch to come along Encourage others to organise dates that you can’t make
+* Message all your friends and ask them to forward it on
+* Post the details on social media and canvassing Facebook groups
+* Invite people from your local party branch to come along
+* Encourage others to organise dates that you can’t make

 <div class="row">
   <div class="col-md-8 mb-3">